FriarDevTeam/theFriar/README.md

 theFriar
 ========

-The official Cryptocurency of Heave, the only coin St. Peter accepts at his pearly gates.
+The official Cryptocurency of Heaven, the only coin St. Peter accepts at his pearly gates.